JanPanjan/ANS/notebook/notes/preprocessing-aligning-quantifying-expression.md

 ![[Pasted image 20250426191615.png]]

->[!Note] *per base sequence content* and *per sequence GC content*
+> [!NOTE] *per base sequence content* and *per sequence GC content*
->These two modules still fail, but if we think logically, the first one can be dependent on the other.
+> These two modules still fail, but if we think logically, the first one can be dependent on the other.
->Since our reads have skewed distribution of bases, the second one fails and with it the first one fails too, but this isn't critical in my opinion.
+> Since our reads have skewed distribution of bases, the second one fails and with it the first one fails too, but this isn't critical in my opinion.

 ## Final command